Best Life Insurance for 40-Year-Olds in 2025 (Check Out the Top 10 Companies)

 A Death Benefit Isn’t the Only Reason to Buy Life Insurance

+What if I told you that you can be your own life insurance beneficiary?
 Many life insurance policies today come with living benefit rider at no additional cost.
 This allows the insured to access a portion of the death benefit while he is still alive.
 Of course, the circumstances aren’t ideal because, for this to happen, he must be diagnosed with a terminal, chronic, or critical illness.

 The point is that some people don’t see a use for life insurance because they pay for something they can’t use.
 Arguably, the goal of life insurance is for others to use it, but one may see a personal reason to pursue protection.

-Dying is seldom a quick process.
 Sometimes it takes years of chemotherapy, which brings devastation for both the patient, their family and loved ones who are the direct caregiver.
 By having life insurance with living benefits, you will be able to withdraw 50% or more of the death benefit (depending on the carrier) and reduce the financial burden for your family while going through this horrific time.

 Also note, this doesn’t have to be death or none.
 Many policies allow you to accelerate the death benefit if you experience critical illness events such as stroke, paralysis, heart attack, or organ transplant.